Palazzo Smith Mangilli Valmarana

 Palazzo Smith Mangilli Valmarana is a palace in Venice, located in the Cannaregio district and overlooking the Grand Canal.
-The neighboring building is Palazzo Michiel del Brusà.
+The neighbouring building is Palazzo Michiel del Brusà.

 History

-The palazzo is best known for having been the residence of the English consul Joseph Smith, who was Canaletto's agent to sell his paintings to the British clients.
+The palazzo is best known for having been the residence of the English consul Joseph Smith, who was Canaletto's agent to sell his paintings to the British customers.
 Smith bought the palazzo in 1740.

 The palace was originally a Gothic Byzantine building, but when it became the seat of the English embassy and the residence of Smith, he altered the structure according to the taste of the time: in 1743, painter and engraver Antonio Visentini designed the new facade; the work lasted until 1751.
 The new facade only reached the present first noble floor.

-In 1784, the palace passed into the property of Count Giuseppe Mangilli, who added the above floors and invited Giannantonio Selva to decorate the interiors.
+In 1784, the palace passed to Count Giuseppe Mangilli, who added the above floors and invited Giannantonio Selva to decorate the interiors.
 Selva created a luxurious and unified series of rooms in neoclassical style, still perfectly preserved today.
+Later the palace passed to the Valmarana family from Vicenza.